adefabian/technical-interview/infra/README.md

-# Welcome to your CDK TypeScript project
+# Taxi Analytics platform

-This is a blank project for CDK development with TypeScript.
+This project uses CDK development with TypeScript, to deploy the taxi analytics platform on AWS.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.